sipeed/sipeed_wiki/docs/hardware/en/maixIII/ax-pi/dev_prepare.md

 Here we tell how to compile application on AXera-Pi.

-Because serial port connector is slow and can be only opened by only one application at one time, we usually login to AXera-Pi by SSH, which we can open many terminals and enter different commands in dirrerent ssh terminal at the same time.
+Because serial port connector is slow and can be only opened by only one application at one time, we usually login to AXera-Pi by SSH, which we can open many terminals and enter different commands in different ssh terminal at the same time.

 ![ssh_mutiple_terminals](./assets/dev_prepare/ssh_mutiple_terminals.jpg)

 ### Vscode remote

-We have told how to login to AXera-Pi via SSH with vscode, login to AXera-Pi by Vscode first, make sure not install [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) extension of vscode on AXera-Pi, this extension may close SSH connnection.
+We have told how to login to AXera-Pi via SSH with vscode, login to AXera-Pi by Vscode first, make sure not install [C/C++](https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools) extension of vscode on AXera-Pi, this extension may close SSH connection.

 Click ① and ② to open a SSH connection.